 A conviction can also have many other consequences, including:

-When you have been charged with drunk driving in Michigan, it is critical to get the help of an experienced attorney to aggressively represent your legal rights.
-At Michigan Defense Law, Michigan’s highly rated OWI lawyer Paul J. Tafelski and our team of knowledgeable attorneys have been diligently representing those who have been charged with drunk driving for over two decades.
+When you have been charged with a DUI in Michigan, it is critical to get the help of an experienced lawyer to aggressively represent your legal rights.
+At Michigan Defense Law, Michigan’s highly rated OWI lawyer Paul J. Tafelski and our team of knowledgeable attorneys have been diligently representing those who have been charged with DUI for over two decades.

 To schedule a no-cost consultation to understand your rights and how we can help, contact us at (248) 451-2200.